 These tender-centered, crispy-skinned plantains can be baked or air-fried and are perfect served as a healthy side dish or snack.
 Using just three base ingredients, and optional extra seasonings, this dish is incredibly versatile.
 Plus, this recipe is naturally gluten-free, paleo, vegan, and easy to make.

 Crispy Plantains – Oven and Air Fryer method included

 As someone living in the Dominican Republic, you can be sure that plantain recipes are a staple in my kitchen.
 It would be almost a ‘sin’ to not consume them regularly when they are so readily available and delicious.
-Plus, these baked plantains are also one of my favorite, versatile side dishes and snacks.
+Plus, these baked or air-fried plantains are also one of my favorite, versatile side dishes and snacks.

 With plantains’ popularity on the up and up, this ingredient is now readily available in countries all over the world, so I thought it was the perfect time to share this recipe for everyone wanting to start experimenting with it.

 While fried plantain chips are an incredibly popular version of cooking this ingredient, I love my oven-baked or air fryer version.
 Not only is this far healthier than the deep-fried version, but they are also easier on my stomach, and this method is less messy and less effort.

 Plantain (aka platanos / platano maduro / cooking bananas) are grown in several tropical regions, including West Africa, Latin America, South East Asia, and the Caribbean.
 Though, they are now available in countries all over the world.

 While looking remarkably similar to ‘regular’ bananas that we eat raw, plantain is actually a relative of the banana most people know and love and have different properties, cooking needs, and flavor.